cryptovoting/damgard-jurik/README.md

 ## Key Generation

-To generate a `PublicKey` and corresponding `PrivateKeyRing`, run the following commands:
+To generate a `PublicKey` and the corresponding `PrivateKeyRing`, run the following commands:

 ```python
 from damgard_jurik import keygen